VikOlliver/Quirkey_3D/README.md

 There is a left_hand variable which can be changed from 1 to -1 to mirror the shell for left hand use.
 There are other implications for this, see notes.

-At the bottom of the quirkeyv3.scad file are a number of modules that may be printed.
-I'd suggest building keycap() and test_pillar() first to make sure your microswitch dimensions are correct.
+At the bottom of the quirkeyv*.scad file are a number of modules that may be printed.
+I'd suggest building keycap() and test_pillar() first to make sure your switch dimensions are correct.
 Then repeat with double_key() and doubleswitch_pillar().

 Once these function, build base() and hollow_top_shell().
 Four keycap() are also needed; note that software documentation suggests a colour scheme that is used by the user documentation and typing tutor.

-You will also need EITHER a double_key() is you are following your own colour scheme, OR a thumbkey() and commandkey().
+V3 needs EITHER a double_key() is you are following your own colour scheme, OR a thumbkey() and commandkey().
 The latter should press-fit, but in practice a drop of superglue is advisable.
 The thumbkey() is best printed without a brim due to the shallow groove under it.
+V4 uses two separate thumbkeys.

-An assembly document is in there with the rest of the files.
+Assembly documents are in there with the rest of the files.

 Pre-built STL files for left- and right-handed versions can be found at https://www.printables.com/model/667870-quirkey-v3-accessibility-keyboard-for-one-handed-u